 As you may know, SPARC has scaled back its outside ARRL Field Day operations in June due to the difficulty of setting up the portable antennas in the heat—we’re not getting any younger.
 This is the perfect opportunity for anyone that misses that experience of setting up temporary antennas and operating radios in tents.
 The bonus is that instead of just one club, we have members of all different experience levels from all three clubs.
 Of course, we have some creature comforts in that we can use the facilities inside the Fire Training center, but all the operating is outside on generator power.
 While this is winter in Florida, you never know.
-Last year’s Winter Field was downright cold by anyone’s standards.
+Last year’s Winter Field was very pleasant but the year before was downright cold by anyone’s standards.
 At the UPARC site in Tarpon Springs, they had fires going to keep warm so while it could be tee shirt weather, be prepared for something colder.

 Here is a Google Map to the location.
 This is centrally located to all three club’s members so we hope the facility proves to be a success for all.